Seeing as I’ve just updated my espresso tamper guide 2023, I figured it was high time to give this guide to the best coffee scale a refresh too.

 That’s why the reaction time of a real coffee scale is incomparably shorter.
 If you pour coffee grounds from a kitchen model into your pour-over filter or portafilter, you will have dosed too much long before the scale has caught up.

 On top of that, the best coffee scales not only measure weight but also time.
-You need this extra function when determining the optimal extraction time for a portafilter espresso.
+You need this extra function when determining the optimal extraction time for a shot of espresso.

 Is so much accuracy really necessary?
-Do I need a $325 coffee scale with a timer?
-Does it have to be from a brand like Brewista or JoeFrex?
+Do I need a luxury coffee scale with a timer?
+Does it have to be from a brand like Brewista or Fellow?
 If not, how much should I spend?

 Hint: your preferred preparation method is a good indication of which will be the best coffee scale for you.
 Not only because of the level of accuracy you’ll need but also because of the equipment you’ll use.

-That’s true whether you’re considering any of the following:
+That’s especially true if you’re considering any of the following:

 While ground coffee doesn’t weigh that much, even for large portions, we obviously have to factor in the water or the finished coffee.
-If we assume a liter of water = 1 kilogram (35 ounces), it would be very tight for models like the Acaia Lunar to provide an accurate measurement.
+If we assume 34 ounces (1 liter) of water = 2.2 pounds (1 kilogram), it would be very tight for models like the Acaia Lunar to provide an accurate measurement.

 It’s clear that achieving ultra-precision means you’ll have to sacrifice on load capacity.
-Still, this fits nicely into the self-image of the specialty coffee scene, where no one prepares the best microlots by the liter.
+Still, this fits nicely into the self-image of the specialty coffee scene, where no one brews the best microlots by the gallon.
 Everything in small portions, please!
 That means no French press by the liter, either!

-Apart from that, 0.1 grams hardly makes a difference in a pour-over ratio of about 32 grams (1.12 ounces) of coffee to 500 milliliters (16.9 fluid ounces) of water.
-For an espresso with a brew ratio of around 7 grams (0.24 ounces) of coffee to 25 milliliters (0.84 fluid ounces) of water, things look completely different.
+Apart from that, 0.1 grams hardly makes a difference in a pour-over ratio of about 25 grams of coffee to 400 grams of water.
+For an espresso with a brew ratio of around 7 grams of coffee to 28 grams of water, things look completely different.

-On top of that, the extraction time on a portafilter machine plays an important role, even if professionals pay less attention to the benchmark 25 seconds.
-For them, what’s more important is that the requisite 25 milliliters (0.84 fluid ounces) arrives in the cup – and that it weighs around 25 grams (0.88 ounces).
+On top of that, the extraction time on an espresso machine plays an important role, even if professionals pay less attention to the benchmark 25 seconds.
+For them, what’s more important is that the requisite 0.84 fluid ounces (25 milliliters) arrives in the cup – and that it weighs around 25 grams.

 Just as the crema and flow rate are crucial calibration tools, the scale’s time measurement function is valuable in helping to assess the extraction as a whole.

-So, in this case, what matters is that the scale shows you the ideal result upon completion — not just when the automatic cycle concludes.
+So, in this case, what matters is that the scale shows you the ideal result upon completion, rather than waiting for the automatic cycle to conclude.

-Now this doesn’t mean that you’ll be less precise with scales other than the $300 Bluetooth thing.
-However, a model such as the aforementioned $55 Hario coffee scale is much too sluggish in its response time to be effective for espresso preparation.
+Now this doesn’t mean that you’ll be less precise with coffee scales other than the $300 Bluetooth thing.
+However, a model such as the Hario V60 Drip Coffee Scale is much too sluggish in its response time to be effective for espresso preparation.

 For a pour-over, imprecision – as long as it remains manageable – isn’t a huge problem.
-Instead, I see it more as an incentive to be calmer, more consistent and slower when infusing.
+Instead, I see it more as an incentive to be calmer, more consistent and slower when pouring from your gooseneck kettle.

-When preparing espresso, you’ll do well with a fixed scale like the Brewista Smart Scale II, which will set you back less than a hundred bucks.
+When preparing espresso, you’ll do well with something like the Brewista Smart Scale II, which will set you back less than a hundred bucks.

-The Smart Scale II also highlights another important detail: you must be able to place an espresso scale directly onto the espresso machine drip tray under the portafilter dispensing spout.
-Not to mention, for all other methods, a coffee scale should be large enough to cope with the footprint of the largest Chemex, French press, etc.
+This model also highlights another important detail: you must be able to fit an espresso scale directly onto the espresso machine drip tray under the portafilter dispensing spout.
+Not to mention, for all other methods, a coffee scale should be large enough to cope with the footprint of the largest Chemex, French press and drip pot.

 The factors of footprint, response time and accuracy are so closely intertwined in many coffee scales that they qualify for their own course.
 So, if you’re unsure, it always helps to look at your equipment and grab a ruler!

-What I love about my Acaia Lunar or the less-expensive Acaia Pearl is not just its precision.
-Though I also think being able to pair the device with your smartphone via Bluetooth is awesome.
+What I love about my Acaia Lunar is not just its precision.
+I also think being able to pair the device with your smartphone via Bluetooth is awesome.